mythril-forge/homebrew-spells/spells/level-1/find-familiar.md

 While the link is active, you can issue commands to your familiar on your turn, and it obeys your commands loyally.
 It takes its turn directly after you on your initiative count.
 You can use your bonus action to telepathically command it to move and otherwise act until the beginning of its next turn.
 Otherwise, your familiar acts on its own, focusing on protecting itself and you.

-As an action, you can see through your familiar's eyes and hear what it hears until you choose to exit its perspective with an action, gaining the benefits of any special senses that the familiar has.
-During this time, you are **blinded**, **deafened**, and **stunned** as your body reels from temporarily shutting down.
+You can use your action to see through your familiar's eyes and hear what it hears, and continue to do so until you use your action to return to your normal senses.
+During this time, you gain the benefits of any special senses possessed by your familiar, though you are **blinded**, **deafened**, and **stunned** as your body reels from temporarily shutting down.

 Also as an action, you can cause your familiar to teleport to any unoccupied space within 5 feet of you, or to a safe location that you are both familiar with.